Sergio Trujillo Magnenat: A Pioneer in Colombian Graphic Design

 The Bolivarian Games

 The games were initially held in August of 1938 in Bogotá, Colombia to coincide with the 400th anniversary of the city’s founding.
 The name commemorates Simon Bolivar, The Liberator, who led independence movements throughout South America and is revered as a hero in Venezuela, Colombia, Ecuador, Peru, Panama and Bolivia.
 Beginning in 1938, these six countries competed in various sporting events during a two-week competition that was modeled on the Olympic Games.
 Trujillo Magnenat created eight designs in total.
-Additional images included boxing, swimming, soccer and wrestling.
+Additional images included basketball, boxing, swimming, soccer and wrestling.